userLuke/Homelab/README.md

 # Homelab

 Hello, welcome to the documentation of my personal homelab.
 In here you will find what I am currently working on.
 This may include the blemishes and unpolished functions as part of the process but that is the purpose.
 I built this homelab to experiment, learn, and gain real experience.
 Below is a dynamic list of my setup: first is hardware, then software.
+Eventually I will be adding a network configuration chart of my lab and by extension my home network as well.

 ## Hardware List: